-- Once an Episode - ...Bear jumps out of a plane, climbs up or slides down something, and eats something digusting.
+- Once an Episode: ...Bear jumps out of a plane, climbs up or slides down something, and eats something disgusting.

 - It could just be a demonstration of survival mentality—if you're stuck in a desert, you'd have to make a really fast choice whether to eat anything (including meat) to keep yourself alive, or to die by limiting yourself to the diet that's only feasible under normal, non-life-threatening circumstances.
 He gets a lot of flack for not being quite realistic, but it's not like he brings food every time he's dropped in the middle of nowhere.

-- Of course, ever since the show was revealed to be largely staged (the "wild" locations are often just off the road, and the crew does help him and share their supplies, so he's in no real danger), one realizes that he's just breaking his ethics to make better TV.
+- Of course, ever since the show was revealed to be largely staged (the "wild" locations are often just off the road, and the crew does help him and share their supplies, so he's in no real danger), one realizes that he's just breaking his ethics (or perhaps merely his diet regimen, preference, etc) to make better TV.